 ASEAN Member States are actively implementing various initiatives on plastic packaging at the national level, ranging from the implementation of light-weighting measures in drinking water bottles, to the utilization of recycled plastics in food contact packaging.

-Videoconference, 27 November 2024: The Fourth Meeting of the Project Steering Committee (PSC) of the SEA-MaP was held via video conference.
-It was attended by PSC members from seven ASEAN Member States, the ASEAN Secretariat, the SEA-MaP PMU and RISU, the World Bank, and Project consultants.
+Videoconference, 27 November 2025: The Sixth Meeting of the Project Steering Committee (PSC) of the SEA-MaP was held via video conference.
+It was attended by PSC members from ASEAN Member States, the ASEAN Secretariat and the SEA-MaP Project Management Unit.
+The SEA-MaP Regional Implementation Support Unit (RISU) housed under the United Nations Office for Project Services (UNOPS) and the World Bank (WB) were invited as observers.
+Representatives of consulting firms working under SEA-MaP attended their respective technical deliverable sessions to present updates.

 1st Floor, Heritage Building